elletamara/kotlin-tic-tac-toe/README.md

 ## Features

-- Play a game of Tic Tac Toe against a computer player.
-The computer player plays random moves.
+- Play a game of Tic Tac Toe against an unbeatable computer player

 ## Getting Started